Please note: There is no class on the last Thursday of each month to allow the senior students to attend black belt class.

 In 2010 when I began a degree in Psychology at Massey University in Palmerston North, I also started to teach a children’s class once a week in Palmerston North.
 This continued throughout the three years of my degree and was an extremely rewarding experience for me to be able to pass on my knowledge to young students and see them develop and improve.
 At the end of 2012, I took over the running of the Feilding school and have been teaching there ever since.
 Upon completing my bachelors degree, I went on to obtain a Master’s degree in Psychology, all the while training with Sigung and teaching classes.

 Kung-fu has presented many wonderful opportunities for me.
-I have been lucky enough to train with Tai Si Gung Lai when he visited Palmerston North in both 2007 and 2011, travel to Japan with Sigung where we trained with the Japanese students in Wakayama, to Malaysia and Japan in 2016 to train with Tai Si Gung Lai again, and all over New Zealand to assist with the grading’s and train with students.
+I have been lucky enough to travel overseas and all over New Zealand to assist with gradings and train with students.

 When teaching, I try to make my classes as enjoyable and physically challenging as possible, while maintaining the family atmosphere and values which drew me to, and have kept me at Kung-fu for such a long time.
 Kung-fu is something which I am passionate about and I feel privileged to be able to pass on my passion through teaching my students.